heiko-hotz/live-api-fc-prompt-optimiser/README.md

-# Live API Function Call Prompt Optimizer
+# AI Voice Assistant Prompt Optimizer

-A prompt optimization system that uses **Automatic Prompt Engineering (APE)** to iteratively improve system prompts for voice assistants with function calling capabilities.
+A demonstration of **Automatic Prompt Engineering (APE)** that iteratively improves system prompts for voice assistants with function calling capabilities.

-## 🎯 What This Does
+## 🎯 What This Demonstrates

-This project automatically optimizes AI system prompts by:
+This project showcases how AI can automatically optimize AI system prompts by:
-1. **Generating test cases** from input queries using AI-powered query restatement
+1. **Generating diverse test cases** from simple input queries using AI-powered query restatement
-2. **Creating audio test suites** for realistic voice assistant evaluation
+2. **Creating realistic audio test suites** for voice assistant evaluation
 3. **Running iterative optimization** using a metaprompt that learns from previous attempts
-4. **Evaluating function calling accuracy** across diverse scenarios
+4. **Evaluating function calling accuracy** across diverse scenarios and speaking styles
-5. **Providing detailed analytics** and early stopping when targets are met
+5. **Providing detailed analytics** with early stopping when performance targets are met

+## 🎬 Demo Scenario

+The demo uses a generic **virtual assistant** that can:
+- **Answer general questions** using the `get_information` function
+- **Escalate to human support** using the `escalate_to_support` function for:
+  - Direct requests for human help (`human-request`)
+  - Users in distress or vulnerable situations (`vulnerable-user`)

+**Starting Point**: A basic prompt with ~60-70% function calling accuracy **Goal**: Automatically improve to 90%+ accuracy through iterative optimization

 ## 🏗️ Project Structure